1nuc/git-conflict-manager/README.md

 Option 1: Keep Local Head Changes
 Option 2: Keep Foreign Branch Changes
 Option 3: Remove Markers and Keep Both Changes
+Option 4: Merge Trees Indexes with Ancestor Intereference (refer to this article for more explanation: soon)
 ```

 Select a strategy by entering its number.
 The tool will automatically stage and commit the resolved files.